-- 3.1 Following the tragic events of Grenfell in June 2017, whilst we do not have any highrise tower blocks within districts, our team have been working on reviewing fire safety in all accommodation that has communal areas or are blocks of flats.
-This has been a significant piece of work but now ensures we have robust fire risk assessments for every site, and where necessary remedial action has already taken place. - 3.2 A stock condition survey of 20% of our housing stock has been taking place and it is expected to be complete later this month.
+- 3.1 A stock condition survey of 20% of our housing stock has been taking place and it is expected to be complete later this month.
 The introduction of a freephone number and a letter of explanation to tenants which applies the theory of 'nudge' has resulted in a higher response rate than similar historic surveys.
-The outcomes of the stock condition survey will be provided to members in due course. - 3.3 Work is nearing its completion in relation to 'compliance'.
+The outcomes of the stock condition survey will be provided to members in due course. - 3.2 Work is nearing its completion in relation to 'compliance'.
 This follows an external review last year.
-The project which is due to be complete by March 2018 focuses on our approach to managing areas of work such as Legionella, Asbestos and Gas Servicing with the aim of ensuring we are complaint and have robust policies and procedures that deliver an exemplar service. - 3.4 Within the past six months we have moved from a 12 to 10-month gas servicing cycle which ensures that we will always have a 2-month window to service properties that do not comply.
+The project which is due to be complete by March 2018 focuses on our approach to managing areas of work such as Legionella, Asbestos and Gas Servicing with the aim of ensuring we are compliant and have robust policies and procedures that deliver an exemplar service.
+A planned review of this work will take place by our own Internal Audit team shortly to ensure the project has met its aims and objectives. - 3.3 Within the past six months we have moved from a 12 to 10-month gas servicing cycle which ensures that we will always have a 2-month window to service properties, that do not comply.
 Currently because of this along with a project to access hard to reach properties we have maintained a 100% gas servicing record.